According to a recent announcement from the Riksdag, Sweden's parliament, the last land-based casino in the country is due to be closed down.

 Although no exact timeline has been given for the casino's closing, this seems like the end of an era for casino fans in Sweden, further highlighting the country's fast move towards online gaming.

-Currently, the state-owned lottery Svenska Spel holds a monopoly on land-based casinos in Sweden.
+Currently, the state-owned lottery Svenska Spel holds a monopoly on land-based casinos in the country.
 Specifically, it runs a chain of casinos under the Casino Cosmopol brand under the instructions of the state.
+As a state-owned business, all of the profits of these casinos go to the Swedish national treasury.

 Even though the online gambling industry is flourishing in Sweden, it seems that the closing down of brick-and-mortar gaming did not come as a surprise.
 The leadership of the last standing Casino Cosmopol even expressed support for the decision, citing disappointing performance.